Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 What does Medicare Advantage's hearing aid coverage include?

 The hearing coverage through Medicare Advantage can include some or all of the following: a hearing exam, a hearing aid evaluation, a hearing aid fitting, and of course, the hearing aids themselves.
 Each of these services may have their own copay, though some plans may offer the exams with no out-of-pocket cost.
-Sorry to say, the cost of hearing aids themselves are rarely covered.
+Sorry to say, the cost of hearing aids themselves is not always covered.

 Your plan may require you to get a physician referral before your hearing coverage kicks in.
 When it comes to the hearing aids, each Medicare Advantage plan may have preferred brands it will cover and the plan may also have limits as to how much it will pay.
 There’s a great deal of variation from one plan to another in terms of restrictions that apply to hearing aid coverage.

-A Kaiser Family Foundation analysis found that about a third of plans have dollar limits on how much they’ll pay for hearing aids (ranging from $66 to $4,000, and averaging $960 – a fraction of the cost of hearing aids), while most of the rest have a frequency limit on how often they’ll cover hearing aids.
-The KFF review found only 1% of Advantage plans will pay for hearing aids with no dollar limit or frequency limit.
+A Kaiser Family Foundation analysis found that about a third of plans in 2021 had dollar limits on how much they would pay for hearing aids (ranging from $66 to $4,000, and averaging $960 – a fraction of the cost of hearing aids), while most of the rest have a frequency limit on how often they’ll cover hearing aids.
+The KFF review found only 1% of Advantage plans paid for hearing aids with no dollar limit or frequency limit.10

 What does hearing aid coverage cost?